p2panda/handbook/website/docs/03-networking/replication.md

 ## Transport protocol

-- p2panda replication is based on the GraphQL query language
+- p2panda replication protocol is based on the GraphQL query language
   - this allows developers to easily build their p2panda replication implementations in any programming language
   - this allows "leecher" node implementations in the browser which collect and persist entries but do not communicate and replicate further with other nodes